-Friends certainly has issues when it comes to LGBTQ representation and how often it used homophobia as a source of humor.
-“The One With the Lesbian Wedding” is no exception, with Chandler and Joey making gauche cracks about not being able to hit on anyone there.
+Friends certainly had issues when it came to LGBTQ representation and how often it used homophobia as a source of humor.
+"The One With the Lesbian Wedding" is no exception, with Chandler and Joey making gauche cracks about not being able to hit on anyone there.
 But the episode still brought a rare moment to television screens at the time.
-In 1996, when this episode aired, same-sex marriage was still not legally recognized in much of the U.S. So it was incredibly meaningful for Ross to support his ex-wife, Carol (Jane Sibbett), when her parents refuse to attend the wedding, encouraging her to go ahead with it and even walking her down the aisle.
-Though we wish this episode spent more time on Carol and Susan’s (Jessica Hecht) special day rather than using it for humor, we still rank it high on the list of romantic moments for putting it on air and honoring a Friends couple who often got the short end of the stick.
+In 1996, when this episode aired, same-sex marriage was still not legally recognized in much of the U.S. So, it was incredibly meaningful for Ross to support his ex-wife Carol (Jane Sibbett) when her parents refuse to attend the wedding, encouraging her to go ahead with it and even walking her down the aisle.
+Though we wish this episode spent more time on Carol and Susan's (Jessica Hecht) special day — rather than using it for humor — we still rank it high on the list of romantic moments for putting it on air and honoring a Friends couple who often got the short end of the stick.

 Monica and Chandler's wedding was so momentous it took up two episodes at the end of season 7.
 The nuptials came with plenty of drama, including Chandler's cold feet and the revelation that Rachel was pregnant.
 But at the heart of it all is the love of Monica and Chandler.
 Joey kicks it off by saying he can't imagine "two people more perfect for each other," and he's right.
 A fact that is quickly proved by their incredible vows, in which Monica describes turning to a friend for comfort and finding "everything I'd ever been looking for my whole life," before calling Chandler her "prince, soulmate, and friend."
 Chandler delivers in equal measure, saying, "Any surprises that come our way, it's okay because I will always love you.
 You are the person I was meant to spend the rest of my life with."
 We honestly have cried less at some real weddings.

-By the time we got to Ross and Rachel’s first kiss, the romantic tension had been building for more than a year.
+By the time we got to Ross and Rachel's first kiss, the romantic tension had been building for more than a year.
 Every time Ross came close to confessing his feelings for Rachel (his high school crush) in season 1, something got in the way.
 Mostly Italian guys.
 By the time Rachel figured it out and reciprocated, Ross came back from China with a girlfriend.
-Finally, in season 2, after overhearing Rachel’s drunken voicemail about being over him, Ross comes to Central Perk to confront Rachel.
-“You had no right to tell me you ever had feelings for me,” he begins, before picking an epic fight between the two of them.
-He storms out, which makes Rachel cry, but then we see him standing in the window waiting for her.
+Finally, in season 2, after overhearing Rachel's drunken voicemail about being over him, Ross comes to Central Perk to confront Rachel.
+"You had no right to tell me you ever had feelings for me," he begins, before picking an epic fight between the two of them.
+He storms out, which makes Rachel cry, but then we see him waiting for her through the window.
 After struggling to unlock the door, they kiss in the rain.
 Everything about this moment is romantic perfection.
-Their erotic-tension-fueled argument is textbook romance novel, and it ends in a steamy kiss in the most romantic of settings: a rain storm.
-Not to mention how Ross’ forlorn look in the window and Rachel’s sultry glance as she tries to unlock the door romanticize things even further.
-The scene combines everything that made romance on Friends work: humor, genuine emotion, and a chemistry-fueled clinch.
-Many people want to visit Central Perk for the couch or the coffee, but let’s be honest, its real highlight is the kissing.
+Their erotic, tension-fueled argument is a textbook romance novel, and it ends in a steamy kiss in the most romantic of settings: a rainstorm.
+Not to mention how Ross' forlorn look in the window and Rachel's sultry glance as she tries to unlock the door romanticize things even further.
+The scene combines everything that made romance on Friends work: humor, genuine emotion, and a chemistry-charged clinch.
+Many people want to visit Central Perk for the couch or the coffee, but, let's be honest, its real highlight is the kissing.
 Ross and Rachel would have breaks over the years, but nothing was ever as romantic as their first kiss.

-We love a lady taking matters into her own hands, and in this case Monica’s attempt at a proposal resulted in the single most romantic moment ever to air in Friends’ 10-year run.
+We love a woman taking matters into her own hands, and, in this case, Monica's attempt at a proposal resulted in the single most romantic moment ever to air in Friends' 10-year run.
 After Chandler tries to surprise Monica by pretending he never wants to get married, things go haywire.
-Joey tells Chandler that Monica has packed her bags and left, but instead he opens the door to find their apartment full of candles and Monica waiting for him.
-She immediately falls to one knee (yes, girl!) and begins to propose.
-“I never thought I would be so lucky as to fall in love with my best —” she begins, but she can’t continue through her tears.
+Joey tells Chandler that Monica has packed her bags and left, but, instead, he opens the door to find their apartment full of candles and Monica waiting for him.
+She immediately falls to one knee (yes, queen!) and begins to propose.
+"I never thought I would be so lucky as to fall in love with my best — " she begins, but she can't continue through her tears.
 Honestly, we barely can either.
-So Chandler joins her on the ground and delivers a proposal for the ages.
-“I thought that it mattered what I said or where I said it, but then I realized the only thing that matters is that you make me happier than I ever thought I could be,” he pledges.
-“If you let me, I will spend the rest of my life trying to make you feel the same way.”
-They even get an extra squee-inducing moment with a credits scene that features them slow-dancing in the candlelit apartment to Eric Clapton’s “Wonderful Tonight.”
+So, Chandler joins her on the ground and delivers a proposal for the ages.
+"I thought that it mattered what I said or where I said it, but then I realized the only thing that matters is that you make me happier than I ever thought I could be," he pledges.
+"If you let me, I will spend the rest of my life trying to make you feel the same way."
+They even get an extra squee-inducing moment with a credits scene that features them slow-dancing in the candlelit apartment to Eric Clapton's "Wonderful Tonight."